-y the map at the point of the contract of the ascii2nc ASCII Point Observation Format Col- Name Description umn 1 Message_Type Text string containing the observation message type as described in the pr vious section on the PB2NC tool (max 40 characters).
+rusto , , it in put in the point observation rotinue ascii2nc ASCII Point Observation Format Col- Name Description umn 1 Message_Type Text string containing the observation message type as described in the pr vious section on the PB2NC tool (max 40 characters).
 2 Station_ID Text string containing the station id (max 40 characters).
-3 Valid_Time Text string containing the observation valid time in YYYYMMDD_HHMMSS format.
+3 Valid_Time Text string containing the observation valid time in YYYYMMDD_HHMMS format.
 4 Lat Latitude in degrees north of the observing location.
 5 Lon Longitude in degrees east of the observation location.
 6 Elevation Elevation in msl of the observing location.
-7 GRIB_Code or or Integer GRIB code value or variable name (max 40 characters) correspondin Variable_Name to this observation type.
-8 Level Pressure level in hPa or accumulation interval in hours for the ob- value.
+7 GRIB_Code or Integer GRIB code value or variable name (max 40 characters) corresponding Variable_Name to this observation type. to this observation type.
+8 Level Pressure level in hPa or accumulation interval in hours for the observation value.
 9 Height Height in msl or agl of the observation value.
 10 QC_String Quality control value (max 16 characters).
 11 Observa- Observation value in units consistent with the GRIB code definition. tion_Value